Our team

 Empty space, drag to resize

-Our robust internship program provides interns with small business experience and plentiful coaching and training opportunities .
+Our robust internship program provides interns with small business experience and plentiful coaching and training opportunities.

 Aiko Ishii Casas

-Curricula Development Intern & Apprentice (2024-2026)
+Curricula Intern & Apprentice (2024-2026)

-Aiko is a Japanese Filipina and an adult TCK who grew up in Japan, the US, and China.
+Aiko is a Japanese Filipina and an Adult TCK who grew up in Japan, the US, and China.
 She returned to Japan to pursue her extended studies, majoring in psychology and minoring in European Studies.
 Her current research examining the identity formation of TCKs involves narrative analysis.
 In the future, she plans to become a psychologist who can help TCKs with their challenges.

 Carmen Doerwald